Rodolfo Walsh: The death of his daughter Victoria and of his friend Urondo

 On September 29, 1976, Walsh's daughter María Victoria (nom de guerre "Hilda", or "Vicki" to family and friends), second officer of the organization Montoneros, died in a confrontation with the army, the day after her 26th birthday, in an incident known as "The Battle of Corro Street".
 Realizing she was surrounded with no chance of escape on the terrace of her house, she and Alberto Molina, the last survivor, raised their arms and after a brief speech that ended with the phrase "You're not killing us, we're choosing to die", both Alberto and Vicki shot themselves in the temple.
-In December of that year, Walsh published a message in which he described the events, entitled Letter to My Friends (Carta a mis amigos).
+In December of that year, Walsh published a message in which he described the events, entitled Letter to My Friends.

 That same year in Mendoza, his friend Paco Urondo who fought in the Montoneros, was murdered by Juan Agustín Oyarzábal Navarro, Eduardo Smahá Borzuk ("Ruso"), Alberto Rodríguez Vázquez (“Pájaro Loco”), and Celustiano Lucero (“Mono”).
 They were convicted in 2011 and received the maximum sentence.
 Dardo Migno received 12 years in prison.

 From the trial it was determined that Urondo did not commit suicide by swallowing a cyanide pill, but rather died from a skull fracture caused by a blow to the head with a gun handle that policeman Celustiano Lucero administered.
 Lucero confessed to this act during the defense.

 His other daughter, Patricia, is currently an Argentine political leader.